abrantesasf/sicp-abrantes-study-guide/README.md

 Computer Programs (SICP)!](http://mitpress.mit.edu/sites/default/files/sicp/index.html)**,
 written by Hal Abelson, Jerry Sussman and Julie Sussman.

-This book was created for the mythical 6.001 Massachusetts Institute of Technology (MIT) discipline, which for 27 years (1980 to 2007) was considered the highest-level programming discipline in existence.
+This book was created for the mythical [6.001 Massachusetts Institute of Technology (MIT) discipline!](https://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-001-structure-and-interpretation-of-computer-programs-spring-2005/index.htm), which for 27 years (1980 to 2007) was considered the highest-level programming discipline in existence.
 More than [100 universities around the world have adopted this book!](http://mitpress.mit.edu/sites/default/files/sicp/adopt-list.html).